Registration for the MTB Marathon will open after final clarification of whether the route is passable in 2023 (Storm damage)!

-Change of distance: A change of distance during the current competition is not possible (change to the previous year).
+A change of distance during the current competition is not possible.
 Each driver will be scored in the registered distance.
 Rebooking before the start is possible.

-Finishing/last lap: The individual last lap (75 km the third; 50 km the second) must be tackled at the latest at about 15:15.
+The individual last lap (75 km the third; 50 km the second) must be tackled at the latest at about 15:15.
 We will close the access to the ramp (about 3 km after start&finish) at 15:30.
-At the finish, the identification of the relevant drivers may be incomplete.
+In principle, the black and white chequered flag will be waved at the start and finish in accordance with race track tradition.
+However, we ask for your understanding that in the “running operation” with all RaR disciplines a MTB marathoner might be missed by the flag wavers.

 With its three course options of 25, 50 or 75 km Rad am Ring’s MTB-Marathon through Grüne Hölle (Green Hell) will offer the perfect playground to off-road fans of different fitness- and skill levels.
 Be prepared for a cross-country adventure on a varied course that leaves nothing to wish for cross-country-wise.